BuGlessRB/remixml/README.md

 - Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.
 - It contains a fully featured fast validating XHTML parser.
-- It fully shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript embedded in Remixml), but forgivingly continues parsing to deliver content regardless.
+- It shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript embedded in Remixml), but forgivingly continues parsing to deliver content regardless.